 Office: EME 3207

 Graduate student supervisor

 Synthesis of Multifunctional Conductive and Magnetic Nanomaterials; Polymer Processing and Forming; Multifunctional Polymer Nanocomposites; Gas Sensors; 3D Printed Polymer Nanocomposites; Circular Economy and Plastic Recycling

 Courses & Teaching

-Mohammad Arjmand is an assistant professor at UBC Okanagan.
-He is also the expected Canada Research Chair (Tier 2) in Advanced Materials and Polymer Engineering, and the Lead of the Plastic Recycling Research Cluster at UBC Okanagan.
+Mohammad Arjmand is an assistant professor, a Canada Research Chair (Tier 2) in Advanced Materials and Polymer Engineering, and the Lead of the Plastic Recycling Research Cluster at UBC Okanagan.
 He received his PhD from the University of Calgary with a focus on electrical conductivity, electromagnetic interference shielding and dielectric properties of multi-walled carbon nanotube / polymer nanocomposites.

 Dr. Arjmand’s core research is as follows:

 - Polymer Processing, Forming, and Characterization

 - Multifunctional Polymer Nanocomposites with a Wide Range of Properties, i.e., Electrical, Electromagnetic Shielding, Dielectric, Gas Sensing, Thermal, Mechanical, Rheological, Barrier, and Tribological.